wolf-adam-eily/annotation/README.md

 ^X Exit                           ^J Justify                        ^W Where Is                       ^V Next Page                      ^U UnCut Text                     ^T To Spell</pre>
 <pre style="color: silver; background: black;">sbatch indexbuild.sh
 ls
-arabidopsis_masked.1.ht2  arabidopsis_masked.7.ht2                         Arabidopsis_thaliana.TAIR10.dna.chromosome.5.fa  athaliana_db.nsq          indexbuild.sh                  sra_download.sh
-arabidopsis_masked.2.ht2  arabidopsis_masked.8.ht2                         athaliana_db.nhr                                 athaliana_db.translation  repeat_modeler_db.sh           SRR6852085.fastq
-arabidopsis_masked.3.ht2  Arabidopsis_thaliana.TAIR10.dna.chromosome.1.fa  athaliana_db.nin                                 athaliana.fa              repeat_modeler_run_319474.err  SRR6852086.fastq
-arabidopsis_masked.4.ht2  Arabidopsis_thaliana.TAIR10.dna.chromosome.2.fa  athaliana_db.nnd                                 consensi.fa.masked        repeat_modeler_run_319474.out  unaligned.fa
+arabidopsis_masked.1.ht2
+arabidopsis_masked.2.ht2
+arabidopsis_masked.3.ht2
+arabidopsis_masked.4.ht2
-arabidopsis_masked.5.ht2  Arabidopsis_thaliana.TAIR10.dna.chromosome.3.fa  athaliana_db.nni                                 indexbuild_341244.err     repeat_modeler_run.sh
+arabidopsis_masked.5.ht2
-arabidopsis_masked.6.ht2  Arabidopsis_thaliana.TAIR10.dna.chromosome.4.fa  athaliana_db.nog                                 indexbuild_341244.out     RM_2782.FriMar301225362018</pre>
+arabidopsis_masked.6.ht2
+arabidopsis_masked.7.ht2</pre>

 We have a few goals to achieve in our script.
-We want to align our reads to our masked index, convert the SAM output to its binary, and lastly sort the BAM file.
-The script is going to be presented here, but its theory will not due to it has already been posted <a href="https://github.com/wolf-adam-eily/refseq_diffexp_funct_annotation_uconn#Fourth_Point_Header">here</a>.
+We want to align our reads to our masked index, convert the SAM output to its binary, and lastly sort the BAM files and merge them into a single BAM file.
+The script is going to be presented here, but its theory will not due to its posting <a href="https://github.com/wolf-adam-eily/refseq_diffexp_funct_annotation_uconn#Fourth_Point_Header">here</a>(where you can learn why we must build an index, as well).
 RNA-Seq alignment is perhaps the most common operation a bioinformatician will perform in her work.
 Therefore, it is advised to truly familiarize yourself with the pipeline, as you will most likely be performing it several times per week:

 <pre style="color: silver; background: black;">nano hisat2run.sh
   GNU nano 2.3.1                                                      File: hisat2run.sh